-If the purchase is for a single use, any manipulation of that image can only be done by that League, and that League using that image should NOT share it with other Leagues.
+If the purchase is for a single use, that image can only be used by the League who purchased it, and that League using that image should NOT share it with other Leagues.

 Some stock media sites offer extended use licenses for a higher fee, which allow sharing under certain circumstances.
 LWVUS recommends that Leagues do not share standalone images they have purchased under any license.

 But if Leagues create graphics with the images they purchase, these can be shared.
 Leagues should only share graphics they create with images that they’ve purchased when the following are true:

 1. the license attached to the image allows for sharing (e.g. Canva’s extended use license)

 2. the League modifies the image into their own graphic (i.e. they’re not just sharing a standalone photo but instead sharing a photo with words and our logo on it)

 3. those with whom a League shares their graphic do not change it in any way for their own use (therefore, if Leagues want their graphic to be shareable with other Leagues, it needs to use the “LWV” logo and not a local League-specific logo)

 Photos taken by state and local Leagues are property of that League.
 We encourage all Leagues to take photos at your events, but please be mindful of photographing people and getting the proper permissions.
 If you are photographing or filming non-League individuals at events or in public, use our photo release forms to get written permission and keep them on file for up to three years.
 If permission of the photo subjects has been obtained, Leagues are free to share their images with other Leagues.